 and Yellow Sapphires are popular options and less known but still beautiful are the peaches, purples, greens, oranges and even colourless.
 Colourless is relatively unknown and can be a great alternative to a white diamond particularly if you are after a large stone but can’t afford the price tag that comes along with it.

 What Shape Is Best for a Sapphire Engagement Ring?

 Once you have settled on the colour Sapphire you are after you need to consider the shape.
 Sapphires are cut into a wide range of shapes the most common being round, oval and cushion cut.
 Keep in mind if you are after something quite specific, or a rarer shaped stone, it may take a little extra time to find that perfect stone, so make sure you factor that in when you are planning your proposal.

 This is a personal choice and completely up to you.
 Sapphires look beautiful as a solitaire but more often than not they are enhanced with smaller white diamonds either set into a halo surrounding your Sapphire or nestled either side of your centre stone.
+It is not common to have an engagement ring that has more than one sapphire.
+That being said, if done correctly, this can be strikingly beautiful.
 Kate Middleton’s Sapphire engagement ring with a halo of smaller white diamonds is a classic choice that has inspired thousands of imitations across the globe.
 Or for a unique look consider a three stone ring with fancy cut diamonds set either side.